 Waste management and clean-up

-With various activities such as the waste management project that aims to improve the sanitation in the Talek region in Masai Mara, the water catchment and treatment project and the cheetah project already earmarked for 2018 and beyond and in line with the United Nations Sustainable Development Goals (UN SDG’s), our agenda is to address socio-economic issues such as gender equality, environment, health, local capacity building/education and an end to poverty.
+With various activities such as the waste management project that aims to improve the sanitation in the Talek region in Masai Mara, the water catchment and treatment project and the cheetah project and in line with the United Nations Sustainable Development Goals (UN SDG’s), our agenda is to address socio-economic issues such as gender equality, environment, health, local capacity building/education and an end to poverty.

 Ultimately, our goal is to create an in-depth and lasting impact for the community by engaging in projects that ensure positive development for the local Maasai people and its incredible nature & wildlife, the guest and the organization.